Examples of faculty research and artistry that explore diversity and inclusion themes and topics.

-- Jennifer Moses, professor of art, created a series of paintings inspired by the common visual language felt and seen when large numbers of people mass and unite in protest.
+- Jennifer Moses, professor emerita of art, created a series of paintings inspired by the common visual language felt and seen when large numbers of people mass and unite in protest.
 She began the series during the Global Protest Wave of 2019 and continued with renewed urgency in June 2020, responding to the energy and imagery of public dissent.
 She exhibited the series, called "Protest," at the Kingston Gallery in Boston, Mass.

 Faculty across the COLA disciplines use their scholarly expertise to engage in community outreach around issues of diversity/inclusion.
 Examples include:

 - Education associate professor Elyse Hambacher, named an Emerging Scholar by Diverse Magazine, conducts research on social justice education.
 Students in Hambacher’s Exploring Teaching course prepared a special series for the UNH Community Literacy Center’s afterschool program called Book->Art that focused on literature highlighting social justice issues.
 UNH partners with local schools in districts including Dover and Oyster River as well as home-schooled students for this afterschool program.